 The scripts implementing these descriptions are all available through github.

-Klaeger et al. Kinobead Kinase Inhibition Profiles: As previously described [6], we read the values from the supplemental data table into R and produced a filtered list of kinase and kinase interactor relative intensity values.
+Klaeger et al. Kinobead Kinase Inhibition Profiles: As previously described (Berginski et al. 2022), we read the values from the supplemental data table into R and produced a filtered list of kinase and kinase interactor relative intensity values.
 We imputed missing values with the default “no interaction” value of 1, and truncated likely outlier values to the 99.99 percentile (3.43).

 KINOMEscan Inhibition Profiles: We read in the three datasets mentioned above into R and concatenated them into a single combined data set.
 All the individual data sets contain identical protein lists because of the same assay type.
 Values are reported as “Percent Control”, a ratio of protein pulled down in experimental condition (with inhibitor) vs control condition (without inhibitor).
 These were divided by 100 to convert the scale to 0-1 to match the Kinobeads relative intensity data.